pbrowne011/personal-site/content/about.md

 description = "Pat Browne - About"
 +++

 Hi there!
-This is my personal website, meant to be a reference for the projects that I have worked on in the past.
-It's a bit empty, as I haven't done many projects yet.
-I'll try to think up something more clever using Markdown for this description when I get the chance.
+My name is Patrick Browne, and I'm a student from northern MA.
+This is my personal website, meant to be a reference for the projects that I have worked on in the past and those that I'm working on today.

 Right now, I am studying computer science at [Boston University](https://bu.edu).
 Previously, I worked at a startup called ProPhone (now [Topline Pro (YC W21)](https://www.toplinepro.com/)), where I helped service professionals to grow their businesses online.
-I also studied finance and applied math at [Notre Dame](nd.edu) for two years, and was involved with many of the finance clubs and projects at the school.
+I also studied finance and applied math at [Notre Dame](nd.edu) for two years, and was involved with the Investment Club and Student International Business Council (SIBC) projects.

-I am interested in learning as much as possible about software!
-Specifically, I am interested in backend and full stack development, artificial intelligence, robotics, and more.
-Some other interests include golf, card games, math puzzles, venture investing, effective altruism, and more.
-Feel free to reach out!
+Areas that I am interested in include artificial intelligence (deep learning, LLMs, AGI), high-performance computing (compilers, parallel computing) and probability and statistics (especially in finance).
+Please reach out, I always enjoy meeting new people!